-With proper ownership, the client can actually get his brand identity trademarked from their local registry dealing in Intellectual Property Rights.
-That way, the client will make sure that his business identity will not be infringed by anyone else.
+With proper ownership, the client can actually get their brand identity trademarked from their local registry dealing in Intellectual Property Rights.
+That way, the client will make sure that their business identity will not be infringed upon by anyone else.

-If the matter of logo ownership is not clear from start, there are chances that the client and designer will engage in untoward confrontation over it.
+If the matter of logo ownership is not clear from the start, there are chances that it’ll lead the client and designer towards a messy confrontation.
 This is something that no client would want, especially after paying for something.

 Why designers don’t give Ownership?

 Recently, I also came across an interesting article on logo design ownership issue by Graham Smith where he rightly points out that:

 “logo designers are not making the practicalities of logo design ownership straightforward for their clients.”